P-p-H-d/mlib/README.md

 and you shall use a typedef as an intermediary named type for such types.

 The output parameters are listed fist, then the input/output parameters and finally the input parameters.

+The oplist shall also provide the `INIT_MOVE` operator if the default instance (aka '=' operator) is not working for this type (for example for array of size 1, in which case the method `M_COPY_A1_DEFAULT` is likely to work), or disable the operator.

 This generic interface is specified as follow: